Subject Source: Library Of Congress Subject Headings

 Overview Margaret E. Jones (1895-1984), daughter of William B. and Phebe Jones, was a birthright Quaker member of Moorestown Monthly Meeting of Friends in New Jersey.
 She was involved with the American Friends Service Committee for many years, first as a staff member, then serving on the Board of Directors.
 The collection contains scrapbooks kept by Margaret E. Jones while she was in Europe involved in relief work in 1933 and again from 1958-1959.
 Includes a number of photographs of places and people,...

-Scope and Content note This collection is comprised of the single volume commonplace book of Mary Kite, which includes extracts from her diary and correspondence, and an account of a religious visit to North Carolina.
-Diary entries concern family news, and her attendance at Quaker meetings and social events.
+Overview The commonplace book of Mary Kite includes extracts from her diary, correspondence, and an account of a religious visit to North Carolina.
+Diary entries concern family news, as well as Kite's attendance at Quaker meetings and social events.

-Scope and Content note This collection is composed of the original, single volume diary of Mary Shackleton Leadbeater.
-The diary was written for Sarah Dillwyn, and entitled "A Tour Through the Northern Part of England."
-Entries describe Leadbeater's arrival in Dublin, her voyage to Liverpool, England, including a description of the ship and passengers, her arrival in England, and her travels to see various Friends throughout London and Northern England.
+Overview Mary Shackleton Leadbeater was an Irish Quaker poet and author.
+Her diary was written for Sarah Dillwyn, and entitled "A Tour Through the Northern Part of England."
+Entries describe Leadbeater's arrival in Dublin, her voyage to England, including a description of the ship and passengers, her arrival in Liverpool, and her travels to see various Friends throughout London and Northern England.

 Overview Bartholomew Fussell was a Quaker minister who married Rebecca Bond at Abington Monthly Meeting in Pennsylvania in 1781.
 He was a member of Uwchlan Monthly Meeting of Friends at his death in 1838.
 The couple had eight children, viz.
 Esther, William, Sarah, Joseph, Jacob, Bartholomew, Rebecca, and Solomon.
 Esther married John Lewis in 1818, and they had four children, among whom was Graceanna Lewis, Quaker scientist and humanitarian.
 Joseph Fussell married Elizabeth Moore in 1814, and their...